NBC News Elections 2014

 I designed and developed a new user interface for the display of data on individual race results pages.
 Out with the maps and all of their headache… in with the charts and a clean, user-friendly data visualization.

 I created an inventory of all of the content elements that would be necessary for each state overview and the House, Senate and Gubernatorial races across the country.
-I also helped to create a taxonomy for the overview and individual race pages.
+I also helped to create a strategy for the overview and individual race pages.

 Pressure and tight deadlines require clear, regular communication and well-defined objectives.
 We used Agile principles to keep us fast, flexible and working together to achieve big goals.